elaliomar/recoded_assignment3/README.md

 **NOTE**: Please don't make any changes to the `memes` variable in the code.

 Run `npm install` to install all the packages listed in the `package.json` file.
+Then use `npm start` to start the Express server.

 ## Requirements
 1. Create an API endpoint to return all memes.